Things to Do at University: The Student Bucket List

 First team competition

 Most clubs have a "just for fun" team or social membership.
 No selection, no commitment beyond turning up.
-The best way to try a sport you haven't played before without any pressure.
+The best way to try a sport you have not played before without any pressure.

 Varsity